 I also like the newer rooms at CBR.
 They were updated not too long ago and have a nice design.
 They used to be loud and colorful, but they are now more akin to a toned down version of the Polynesian Resort’s decor.

 Reasons to Stay in the Epcot Resort Area

-- Easy access Hollywood Studios: Like Epcot, Hollywood Studios is also a walk or boat ride away.
+- Easy access Hollywood Studios: Like Epcot, Hollywood Studios is also a walk, boat ride or Skyliner ride away.
 Having two parks this easily accessible is a HUGE plus.

 - Easy access to surrounding resorts: If you’re staying at a resort around Crescent Lake, you’ve got access to all other resorts nearby.
 The Beach Club, Yacht Club, Boardwalk Inn, Swan, and Dolphin are all footsteps from each other.
 Limitless dining and entertainment options for your entire vacation.

 - Laid-back atmosphere: Since the Epcot Area Resorts aren’t on the monorail track, they tend to be a little more laid back.
 This works especially well with the laid back theme of the Beach Club or Yacht Club resorts.

 - Walkability: Again, it can’t be overstated how nice it is to have access to such a large walkable area.
 The collection of parks, resorts and restaurants in the area provide you with a limitless amount of entertainment and dining right outside your room.

 - Boat launches: All Epcot Area Resorts (besides CBR) have on-property boat launches to transport you to Epcot or Hollywood studios.